 C.B.
 East Senior Named Bucks County High School Poet of the Year

-Alesandra ‘Sasha’ Temerte, who rose to the top of 127 entries, will read her wining poems Sat.
-May 18 at Bucks County Community College with other finalists
+Alesandra ‘Sasha’ Temerte, who rose to the top of 127 entries, was honoreed with a May 18 reading and reception at Bucks County Community College

 Alesandra “Sasha” Temerte, a senior at Central Bucks High School East, has been named the 2019 Bucks County High School Poet of the Year, officials at Bucks County Community College announced.
 The 18-year-old Jamison resident rose to the top of more than 100 entries in the 32nd annual contest, part of the Bucks County Poet Laureate Program administered by the college.

-Temerte, who had placed third runner-up in 2018, won a $300 prize and will be honored at a poetry reading and reception at 1 p.m.
-Saturday, May 18 on the college’s Newtown campus.
-She’ll be joined by runners-up and finalists in the contest in a celebration of young poets from across Bucks County.
-Those attending the free event will receive an anthology containing the winning poems and a poem from each entrant, Writes of Passage Vol. 9.
+Temerte, who had placed third runner-up in 2018, won a $300 prize and was honored at a poetry reading and reception May 18 on the college’s Newtown campus.
+She was joined by runners-up and finalists in the contest in a celebration of young poets from across Bucks County.
+Those attending the free event received an anthology containing the winning poems and a poem from each entrant, Writes of Passage Vol. 9.

 As in past years, the number and quality of entries made the judges’ task challenging, noted Professor Ethel Rackin, director of the Poet Laureate Program.